Academic Resources for Students

 Adult Basic Education, located in your county of residence, teaches basic skills to start or continue your education.

-If you don t have ACT scores, or transfer work that includes Math and English, you ll need to take the COMPASS from our Assessment Center.
-It s free!
-Not sure what to expect?
-Here are some sample questions.
+If you don t have ACT scores, or transfer work that includes Math and English, you ll need to speak to an advisor or visit the Assessment Center to determine your testing requirements.

 If you already have computer knowledge, such as Microsoft Office 2007, Excel, Access, Word, Power Point and the Internet?
 You might want to consider the IC3 exam for testing out for computer literacy (required class for many degrees).
 For information about receiving credit for prior learning, contact the Records Office.